wimgielis/PythonScript_NotepadPlusPlus/README.md

 - ReplaceWithTemplate.py (alt-shift-t):
 Replace the selected lines with a template (to add text in front and/or at the end)

+- DuplicateAndIncrease (Alt-<):
+Duplicate the current line and increment each number with 1.
+Uses regex.

 - TM1Tools (Alt-f):
 4 tools.
 Remove empty lines, remove left of caret, rework hierarchy notations.
 Copy to the clipboard afterwards.